How to Write a Research Paper on One-child Policy

 - 1 Writing a Research Paper on One-child Policy

-- 1.1 How to start a research on one-child policy
+- 1.1 How to start research on the one-child policy

 - 1.2 How to write an introduction